 - Group commit (Already in MariaDB 5.2)

 - Faster lookup in index pages (Page directory)

-In Aria 2.5 the plan is to start focusing on performance.
+Beginning in Aria 2.5, the plan is to focus on improving performance.

 What is the ultimate goal of Aria?

 Long term, we have the following goals for Aria: